 An up-to-date WordPress site is also secure, with regular updates available to add new features and ensure that continues to be the case.

 Perhaps most importantly it’s endlessly and effortlessly customizable.
 You could pick five WordPress sites at random and probably never know that, deep down, they all utilized the same “back-end”.
 Specialized “themes” and “plugins” give you a professional look, extra functionality, and allow you to tailor your site to be truly unique and fully fulfill its purpose.

 Before we go any further, a quick clarification: WordPress comes in two confusingly-named flavors, “self-hosted WordPress” and “hosted WordPress”, also known as WordPress.org and WordPress.com respectively.
 In this guide we’re talking about self-hosted WordPress; WordPress.com does not offer the same level of customizability and control as found with its self-hosted counterpart.

 Plus, it’s worth signposting that there are a lot of competitors to WordPress in the charity, non-profit and NGO space, including Squarespace and Wix.
 None of these, however, offer the same level of confluence between functionality, customizability, support, and price.

 Are you sold?
 Always bear in mind what I stated at the beginning: everything about your site’s design needs to come from its purpose.
-For the overwhelming majority of cases, if you create a WordPress website it will help you achieve that purpose cheaper, faster, easier, and more effectively, than any other platform.
+For the overwhelming majority of cases, if you create a WordPress website it will help you achieve that purpose cheaper, faster, easier, and more effectively, than with any other platform.
 So with that in mind…

 Establishing a space for your non-profit on the web